 • with receiving document (2-way matching)

-Enter invoice in accounts payable system (invoice data entry)
+Enter invoice in QuickBooks AP (accounts payable) system (invoice data entry)

 Enter vendor’s early payment discount terms